-Second semester; lectures three hours; three credits.
-Primarily for freshmen and sophomores.
-Supplementary reading required for junior or senior credit.
+Second semester; lectures three hours; three credits for freshmen and sophomores.
+May be elected by juniors and seniors without credit.

 An evaluation of the classical heritage in the modern world.
 Primarily for students who have had neither Greek nor Latin.
 The mythology and history, the social and economic problems, and the literature and art of Greece and Rome.
 Discussed and interpreted with emphasis upon their influence, direct and indirect, on modern civilization and upon their value not only for the better understanding of modern social and economic problems, but also for the fuller appreciation of English literature.
 Greek 403.
 Greek Archaeology and Art.
 Mr. Wagener.

 The study, by means of illustrated lectures, reading and reports, of the tangible remains of Greek civilization and art; of the aesthetic principles underlying their production; and of the influence of Greek art upon the art of subsequent periods.
+(Not offered in 1937-38.)